 - Remove child’s clothing to let the heat dissipate from their skin

-- If the child is responsive:
+- If the child or pet is responsive and not in distress:

-- Stay with the child until help arrives
+- Stay with them until help arrives

 - Ask someone else if they can locate the driver.
 You might suggest they ask security of a store manager to page them